Post Deployment

 Verify UCT-C deployment using CLI

-You can verify the UCT-C deployment using the following CLI commands to ensure that the UCT-C components are up and running as expected within the specified namespace.
+Use the following CLI commands to ensure that the UCT-C components are up and running properly within the specified namespace.

 kubectl get deployment -n <namespace>